dulguunb/design-pattern/README.md

     Explanation: The reason why the second source code violates the Single Responsibility Principle is it's handling IO's which is not a part of Journal.
 To fix this, we need to introduce a new class that manages IO.

 ## 2) Open Closed Principle
-    Class should open for modification and closed for modification
+    Class should open for extension and closed for modification

 Problem:
 ```cpp